varqox/sim-project/simlib/doc/simfile.md

 # Simfile - Sim package configuration file
 Simfile is a ConfigFile file, so the syntax is as in ConfigFile.

+# TODO: update this file based on the changes that are being made some time now (to simfile.h f.g.)

 ## Example:
 ```sh
 name: Simple Package                       # Problem name